aquuamon/Power-Star/README.md

 CREDITS:

-Props to Nintendo for creating such a cool timeless game character and games such as Super Mario 64.
+Props to Nintendo for creating such a cool timeless game character and games like Super Mario 64.

 -----------
 DONATION